Prathamesh-Shanbhag/100Days-Of-Code/r1-log.md

 - As I had mentioned in my previous post, I started learning about UI/UX and also started learning Figma and its different tools.
 - Figma is really versatile and User Friendly itself and as I dug deeper I found about different tools made by the community ready to use for you, which I found really amazing.
 - I made this post using those tools and I can't wait to explore further and maybe share more about how I made those posts!

+### R1D13

+- Practiced a little more stuff using Figma, learnt a lot about certain shortcut keys, and how figma is free for individuals but paid if you work in a team.
+- Got a really good workout in!
+- Attended a Twitter Spaces session by @eddiejaoude on Time Management for Developers

+- Leave your Feedbacks in the Comment section and let me know what you think!